 To change the grouping, click the drop-down menu in the top menu.

-Ready to move a project on in the workflow?
-Simply drag and drop the project and it automatically changes its status, color label or team member.
+Ready to progress your project in the workflow?
+Simply drag and drop the project, and it automatically changes its status, color label, or team member.

 What to know more?
 Check out this nifty video.

 Welcome to the world of marketing management — constant barrage of admin, endless email threads, scavenging through that spreadsheet trying to plan next quarter’s activities, and all while hounding your team to get status updates on current projects.